Transport properties in a model of confined granular mixtures at moderate densities: An application: Thermal diffusion segregation in a confined granular dense mixture

 \subsubsection{General case}

 Finally, we consider the general case for finite values of reduced gravity, $|g^*|$.
 To illustrate this situation, Fig.\ \eqref{fig11} plots the marginal segregation curve ($\Lambda=0$) versus the common coefficient of restitution $\al_{ij}\equiv \al$ for a two-dimensional system with $x_1=0.5$, $\sigma_1/\sigma_2=2$, and three values of the solid volume fraction ($\phi=0$, 0.1 and 0.2).
 As can be seen, the behavior of the marginal segregation curve with inelasticity is quite similar to that found when $|g^*|\to\infty$.
-At a given value of $\al$, the region $\Lambda>0$ increases as the density of the system increases.
+At a given value of $\al$, \vicente{the size of BNE region ($\Lambda>0$)} increases as the density of the system increases.

-To the best of our knowledge, there are no computer simulations available in the granular literature for comparison with the theoretical results reported here for the marginal segregation curve ($\Lambda=0$) in the context of the $\Delta$-model for mixtures.
+To the best of our knowledge, there are no computer simulations available in the granular literature for comparison with the theoretical results reported here for the \vicente{BNE/RBNE transition} in the context of the $\Delta$-model for mixtures.
 We expect the current results to encourage the development of such simulations, which will help assess the reliability of the theoretical results derived for the thermal diffusion factor $\Lambda$.